verinak/regression-analysis-application/README.md

 App deployed to [shinyapps.io](https://7qa8yk-verina-michel.shinyapps.io/reg_run/)

-This was out final project for the Regression Analysis course.<br/>
+This was our final project for the Regression Analysis course taught by Prof. Amr Amin.<br/>
-The project intially requested was to implement simple and multiple regression from scratch using R. We decided to bundle our implementation into a package, and create a simple UI that uses this implementation for performing Linear Regression Analysis.<br/><br/>
+The project requested initially was to implement simple and multiple regression from scratch using R. We decided to bundle our implementation into a package, and create a simple UI that uses this implementation for performing Linear Regression Analysis.<br/><br/>

 Here are the two packages we implemented:
 - [linreg](https://github.com/verinak/linreg) : for Simple Linear Regression